DFIR450 - EnCase EnScript Programming

 Notwithstanding that the EnScript language is not as fully featured as those languages, it is still expansive and continues to undergo rapid development; it is therefore not possible to cover every aspect of the language in four days.
-That said, the course aims to give the student a good grounding in those areas of the EnScript language that are most likely to be of benefit during day-to-day forensic examinations.
+That said, the course aims to give students a good grounding in those areas of the EnScript language that are most likely to be of benefit during day-to-day forensic examinations.

 Programming experience is not a prerequisite for attending the course so as not to discriminate against examiners who would like to learn how to harness the power of EnScript programming but have little or no programming experience.
 Unfortunately, experience has shown that this can lead to quite a gap between those attendees who are experienced programmers and those who have little or no programming experience.

-So as to try and bridge this gap, those sections of the student manual that document fundamental EnScript programming concepts (variables, operators, flow control, functions, and basic class usage/construction) are available for anyone to download in a PDF document free-of-charge.
+To try and bridge this gap, those sections of the student manual that document fundamental EnScript programming concepts (variables, operators, flow control, functions, and basic class usage/construction) are available for anyone to download in a PDF document free-of-charge.
 This document, which is entitled “EnScript Fundamentals,” can be downloaded from the following URL:

 Inexperienced programmers are expected to review the content of the EnScript Fundamentals document in their own time so as to ascertain if the course is right for them.
-If they decide to attend the course then they should ensure that they have a good working knowledge of the programming concepts contained therein.
+If they decide to attend the course, they should ensure that they have a good working knowledge of the programming concepts contained therein.
 Two practical exercises are included (together with suggested answers) to assist with this.

 Please note the following: